 Conflict gold originating from the DRC is smuggled to neighboring countries, then to the UAE – which in 2020 imported gold worth $37 billion and ranks among the world’s leading importers of gold.
 The conflict gold is then purchased by international traders and buyers linked to networks of international corporations.
 These individuals and corporations are complicit in the human rights abuses and international crimes that are committed at the origin of their supply chain.
 And they do so without scrutiny or accountability.

-In a team effort with our strategic partner The Sentry, The Docket is supporting prosecutors in the opening of a formal criminal investigation into complicity of major European gold traders in international crimes committed by armed groups operating in the Great Lakes Region.
+In a team effort with The Sentry, The Docket is supporting prosecutors in the opening of a formal criminal investigation into complicity of major European gold traders in international crimes committed by armed groups operating in the Great Lakes Region.
 The Docket team will continue to gather evidence including relevant witnesses in support of the case.

 The Docket’s involvement in the project is particularly timely, due to increased efforts from various stakeholders to strengthen due diligence in conflict minerals and responsible sourcing in high-risk countries, the increased regulations related to minerals supply chains but also the increased awareness of the general public in market countries on the issue of conflict minerals.
 While “conflict gold” has fueled conflict in the DRC for many years, legal proceedings in market country jurisdictions have the potential to disrupt the illicit trade of gold in Africa by creating a precedent against actors who have been operating with full impunity.